QuBenhao/LeetCode/problems/problems_2959/problem.md

 # 2959.
-Number of Possible Sets of Closing Branches
+Number of Possible Sets of Closing Branches [Rating: 2077.47]

 <p>There is a company with <code>n</code> branches across the country, some of which are connected by roads.
 Initially, all branches are reachable from each other by traveling some roads.</p>